pharaox/carnalitas_x/README.md

 Note that the cost of freeing or ransoming a slave is not their slave price, but their usual [ransom cost](https://ck3.paradoxwikis.com/Court#Ransom_cost).
 If you enslaved a prisoner instead of ransoming, you won't be able to sell the slave back to a relative at their slave price (relatives get additional negative modifiers to their willingness to buy), but you would still be able to ransom - potentially for less money, since the slave is no longer a spouse or an heir.

+### Gifting Slaves

+In this mod, a slave can also be gifted to another ruler for an opinion gain via the new *Gift Slave* interaction.
+The opinion gain is proportional to the slave base price and to the "gift opinion / gift value" ratio of the *Send Gift* vanilla interaction.
+AI rulers are much more likely to accept slaves as gifts than to buy them.

 ### Impact of Slavery Doctrines

 Carnalitas introduces the *Slavery Crime* and *Slavery Shunned* religious doctrines that determine whether owning slaves of certain faiths is considered a crime, shunned, or accepted, depending on the faith's hostility level.
 However, in Carnalitas these doctrines are not followed consistently when determining if someone can be enslaved, bought, or seized, the AI acceptance of slave interactions, or the AI decisions to initiate them.
 This mod attempts to correct this by rebalancing the impact of slavery doctrines on all slave interactions: